CDTDigital/CDT-ADPQ-0117/README.md

 During the Inception phase, Stanfield Systems defines how Disciplined Agile will be implemented for a specific project or product release.
 The Inception phase decisions for the CDT-ADPQ-0117 prototype were significantly influenced by the short delivery cycle and the delivery target of a prototype rather than an operational product.
 This phase achieves the following goals:

  * Form Initial Team – Team roles align with our typical Disciplined Agile delivery team structure.
-Staff availability requires some team members to fill multiple roles (see 2 below)
+Staff availability requires some team members to fill multiple roles (see __Team Members__ below)
  *	Develop Common Vision – Demonstrate our agile processes and automated DevOps capabilities.
  *	Align with Enterprise Direction – Satisfy the requirements in the RFI.
  *	Explore Initial Scope – Four high-level requirements (epics) and some omitted capabilities